 Insert the wool needle knit-wise into the second stitch on the back DPN and don’t slip it off.

 4 Repeat 2 and 3 until you get to the last two stitches on the DPNs.
 You can see how the Kitchener stitch creates a new row of “knitting” so that there is no seam on your toes.

 You will already have taken the yarn through the front stitch so after you have taken the yarn through the back stitch, you can slip both stitches off the DPN.
 The single yarn thread through the first stitch will be strong enough to hold it and it will sit flatter when you weave the end back into your sock.

 When I come to sew the end in, I usually make sure that I catch the last stitch if it’s a bit loose and sew it into place so that I don’t get the “ears” on the end of my sock.
 If you do get those, don’t worry about them too much as they will generally disappear once you’ve worn and washed your socks.

 And there’s your sock!
 Remember to sew in the tail end at the cuff and tighten up any stitches if you need to, make another sock to match and you’re good to go.
 This pattern is also listed on Ravelry so if you have enjoyed using it then please consider linking to the pattern so that I can see your socks – I always love to see people’s socks!

-This sock pattern is free and will always remain so, but if you have enjoyed using it and would like to make a donation to future projects, it will be gratefully received!
+This sock pattern is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx